johnmartinsson/bioacoustics-task/README.md

     13.941618009893638	14.142618009893638	me
     25.988057036822894	26.207077870156226	me

 which means that we have 3 events in this file.
 For all three classes we provide annotations for all onset and offset event sounds in <filename>.txt which corresponds to the audio file <filename>.wav.
-In these datasets there are exactly 3 events in each soundscape.
+In these datasets there are exactly 3 events in each soundscape without overlap.
 However, we could make this more difficult if desired by generating new datasets using the provided generate_soundscapes.py script.

 ## Goal
 Predict the onset and offset of the events as well as possible.